 Omega-3 fatty acids

-Like certain vitamins, omega-3 fatty acids are essential nutrients we can’t produce in our bodies, but need to ingest — through food or supplements — for optimal health.
-They are found especially in fatty fish such as salmon, mackerel and sardines, as well as many nuts, seeds and plant oils.¹⁷
+Like certain vitamins, omega-3 fatty acids are essential nutrients we can’t produce in our bodies but that we need to ingest — through food or supplements — for optimal health.
+They are found especially in fatty fish such as salmon, mackerel and sardines, as well as in many nuts, seeds, and plant oils.¹⁹

 “Omega-3 fatty acids protect from bone loss, boost the immune system, may lower cardiovascular risk, and have a beneficial effect on colonic inflammation and colorectal cancer,” says Dr. Guandalini.
-Eating foods rich with omega-3 fatty acids is a safe and easy way to get them in your body.
-If you prefer to take supplements, speak with your doctor or dietician, as research on optimal dosing is ongoing.¹⁸
+Eating foods rich in omega-3 fatty acids is not only a safe and easy way to get them into your body, but Dr. Guandalini also notes that it's also superior to taking supplements.
+But if you prefer to take your omega-3s in capsule form, speak with your doctor or dietician as research on optimal dosing is ongoing.²⁰

-Green tea is a promising anti-inflammatory that has been shown to have beneficial effects against a variety of conditions, including cancer, obesity, diabetes, cardiovascular and neurodegenerative diseases.¹⁹ “However, the evidence comes so far mostly from studies in animal or cellular systems,” says Dr. Guandalini, and more human trials are needed to determine just how effective it may be at reducing inflammation.
+Green tea is a promising anti-inflammatory food that has been shown to be helpful against a variety of conditions, including cancer, obesity, diabetes and cardiovascular and neurodegenerative diseases.²¹ “However, the evidence so far comes mostly from studies in animal or cellular systems,” says Dr. Guandalini.
+More human trials are needed to determine just how effective it may be at reducing inflammation.